whoiam1101/whoiam1101/README.md

 ### 🌟 About Me

-I am a **Computer Vision Engineer** passionate about solving complex problems through mathematics, machine learning, and programming.
-My journey began in physics and mathematics, evolved into software engineering, and has led me to specialize in computer vision and data science.
-Currently, I am focused on building robust machine learning solutions for real-world challenges.
+I am a techno-enthusiast who turns complex problems into elegant solutions using artificial intelligence and mathematics.
+My career began in theoretical sciences and applied engineering, and now I use cutting-edge technologies to create innovative solutions to real-world problems.
+My mission is to combine scientific research with practical achievements to change the world for the better.

 ---